Rising demand lifts refined soya oil futures

-Refined soya oil contracts for June delivery rose by Rs 9, or 1.18 per cent, to Rs 773 per 10 kg in 19,880 lots.
+Refined soya oil contracts for June delivery rose by Rs 2.2, or 0.28 per cent, to Rs 780.8 per 10 kg in 22,985 lots.
 Analysts said widening of positions by traders mainly helped refined soya oil prices to trade higher in futures market.
+PTI SRS RUJ RUJ

 - READ MORE ON: